-We now turn to the regeneration rate, $\beta$, which to our knowledge is the first time that it has been worked out with off-shell spectral functions.
+We now turn to the regeneration rate, $\beta$, which, to our knowledge, is the first time that it has been worked out with off-shell spectral functions.
 We start from the detailed-balance relation in thermal equilibrium~\cite{Du:2022uvj},

 where $\gamma_c$ is the charm-quark fugacity that accounts for charm-number conservation in the medium~\cite{Zhao:2010nk,Du:2017qkv}, and $d_{\Psi}$ is the spin degeneracy of each charmonium state (we use 8 for the near-degenerate $\chi_c(1P)$ states).
-By energy conservation, the Boltzmann factor in Eq.~\eqref{eq:energy_conservation} takes the form
+By energy conservation in Eq.~\eqref{eq:energy_conservation}, the Boltzmann factor takes the form

 We further employ the identity,

 (where the upper (lower) sign applies to bosons (fermions)) which allows us to rewrite Boltzmann factors into quantum-statistical distribution functions and their pertinent Bose-enhancement or Pauli-blocking factors.
 Combining Eqs.~\eqref{eq:alpha}, \eqref{eq:detail_balance}, \eqref{eq:identity1}, and \eqref{eq:identity2}, we then obtain the regeneration rate in thermal equilibrium as